 Part of the leader and part of the vacant section are attached as follows.
+The sprocket holes are to the right as the tape is pulled toward the user.

-- Chip in the tape is enclosed by top tape and bottom tape as shown in 2.Dimensions of Tape. - 7.
-The top tape and carrier tape are not attached at the end of the tape for a minimum of 5 pitches. - There are no jointing for top tape and bottom tape.
-8. - There are no fuzz in the cavity. - 10.
-Break down force of top tape : 5N min.
-Break down force of bottom tape: 5N min.
+- 5. Accumulate tolerance of sprocket holes pitch = +/-0.3mm/10 pitch - 6.
+Chip in the tape is enclosed by top tape and bottom tape as shown in 2.Dimensions of Tape. - 7.
+The top tape and carrier tape are not attached at the end of the tape for a minimum of 5 pitches. - 8.
+There are no jointing for top tape and bottom tape. - 9.
+There are no fuzz in the cavity. - Break down force of top tape : 5N min.
+Break down force of bottom tape : 5N min.
 (Only a bottom tape existence) - 11.
 Reel is made by resin and appeaser and dimension is shown in 3.Dimensions of Reel.
 There are possibly to change the material and dimension due to some impairment. - 12.
 Peeling off force: 0.05N to 0.5N in the direction as shown below.